bb-io/Remote/README.md

 - **On invoices status changed** This event returns invoices that changed status since the last polling time.

 Note: Invoice events are based on polling.
 This means that the event will be triggered based on the polling interval you set in the event configuration.

+## Missing features

+Remote API is quite extensive and we are working on adding more features to the app.
+If you are missing a feature, please let us know.

+You can check which features are supported by the Remote API [here](https://remote.com/resources/api/reference#section/Authentication).

 ## Feedback